sabre1041/sabre1041.eda/README.md

 ```

 ## Building a Decision Environment that includes this library
-The instructions provided here are for Automation Platform 2.5
+The instructions provided here are for Automation Platform 2.6

-For Automation Platform 2.4, replace `ansible-automation-platform-25` with `ansible-automation-platform-24` and remove the `additional_build_steps` section (that is not needed)
+For Automation Platform 2.5, replace `ansible-automation-platform-26` with `ansible-automation-platform-25` and remove the `additional_build_steps` section (that is not needed)

 Install `ansible-builder` on a Linux box (preferably Fedora or RHEL)
 ```